silviokennecke/homebridge-gpio-doorbell/README.md

 This plugin listens the GPIO input of the Raspberry PI and passes it as a HomeKit doorbell.

+Alternatively you can use this plugin to trigger a doorbell exposed by [homebridge-camera-ffmpeg](https://www.npmjs.com/package/homebridge-camera-ffmpeg) or [homebridge-camera-ui](https://www.npmjs.com/package/homebridge-camera-ui).

 > :warning: This plugin is only designed for and tested on Raspberry PI.
 > There's no guarantee, the plugin works also on other boards equipped with GPIO!